-beek: What advice do you have for women thinking about changing professions?
+beek: What advice do you have for women thinking about starting their own business?

-beek: If you could survive with only 3 fashion clothing brands for the rest of your life, which would you choose?
+beek: If you could survive with only three clothing brands for the rest of your life, which would you choose?

 beek: You’ve travelled the world.
-Please tell us your top three favorite cities for inspiration:
+Please tell us your top three favorite cities for shopping:

 beek: What’s one item in your closet that you wouldn’t sell for all the money in the world:

-beek: What is your favorite sandal from the new spring beek collection (I know, impossible to pick just one, but lets try :-)?
+beek: What is your favorite sandal from the new summer beek collection (I know, impossible to pick just one, but lets try :-)?

 beek: Do you believe in ghosts?